Metric growth dynamics in Liouville quantum gravity: Boundary localization and invariance

 \subsection{Boundary localization, kernel $V$ and contractions}

+In this section, our goal is to boundary localize the terms appearing in \eqref{def:L} and \eqref{eq:drift-diffu} or \eqref{eq:invariance-cond}.
+The main result corresponds to Proposition \ref{Prop:gen-loc}, which gathers intermediate results from Lemma \ref{lem:boundary-localization} and involves the kernels $V_p$ constructed in Lemma \ref{lem:kernel-V}.
+In particular, we will use in the following section the properties of these kernels which are derived in Lemma \ref{lem:prop-kernel}.

 To compare the invariance condition \eqref{eq:invariance-cond} with \eqref{eq:IBP-General}, we need the following deterministic lemma.
 For this lemma, $\mu$ is not necessarily of the form $e^{-\xi h}$ but is just a Borel measure on $\mb{U}$ with finite total mass.
+Furthermore, we recall that $*$ is defined is Section \ref{sec:notation} and denotes the adjoint of the harmonic extension.

 \begin{Lem} For $f \in C^\infty_c({\mb D}\setminus\{0\})$, recalling that $L_{\mu}$ is given by \eqref{eq:Loewner-vector-field} and that $D_{\mu} f$ is given by \eqref{eq:dmu-expressions}, we have

 and

 and for $i,j$, setting $p_i = f_i^*$, $p_j = f_j^*$,